matt-sm/graphql-express-postgres/README.md

 # graphql-express-postgres [![Build Status](https://travis-ci.org/matt-sm/graphql-express-postgres.svg?branch=master)](https://travis-ci.org/matt-sm/graphql-express-postgres)
-An reference graphql node api.
+An reference graphql api built with node and postgres.

 The schema follows the classic user, posts, comments structure.
-Schema definitions are built using `graphql-tools`.
+Schema definitions are built using `graphql-tools`. `Objection` for ORM and `knex` for db migrations/seeds.

 Authentication uses `express-jwt`.
 For protected resolvers simply wrap the function in `authenticated()`.